simonaco/serverless-can-do-that/PITCHME.md

 @snapend

 Note:
-Time is crucial when creating products.
+Time is crucial when building products.
 Your market might be time sensitive, and you need to grow fast.
 Serverless is here to help you spend that time on things that are important instead of stuff that seems shiny but isn’t essential.

 ---